lortza/lortza.github.io/_posts/2018-05-22-create-react-app-api-keys.md

 ---
 layout: post
-title:  How to Store API Keys and ENV Vars in create-react-app
+title:  How to Store API Keys and ENV Vars in a create-react-app Project
 date:   2018-05-22
 ---